zifeo/datacube/README.md

 mkcert -key-file ./certs/key.pem -cert-file ./certs/cert.pem localhost 127.0.0.1
 ```

-And it should be ready to access on your newly created sheet (you may need to reload the sheet) and the BigQuery button should appear on the top bar.
+It should be ready to access on your newly created sheet (you may need to reload the sheet) and the BigQuery button should appear on the top bar.

 ```
 yarn start